-You should carefully consider the risks described below, as well as the other information included in this prospectus, when evaluating an investment in our [E] common stock [D] notes.
+You should carefully consider the risks described below, as well as the other information included in this prospectus, when evaluating an investment in our common stock.

 Failure to Properly Manage Our Growth--If we are unable to successfully integrate acquired operations or to manage our existing operations as we grow, our business will be adversely affected and we may not be able to continue our current business strategy.